1. Engineering Feat

 Unique Top-Down Construction

 The Lalibela rock-hewn monasteries are unique because King Lalibela built them from the top down.
 They are the only structures in the world to have been constructed in this way.
-This is one reason why they are now on the UNESCO World Heritage list Rock-Hewn Churches, Lalibela.
-To view it,click here.
+This is one reason why they are on the UNESCO World Heritage list Rock-Hewn Churches, Lalibela.
+To view it, tap or click here.

 Deep in the Earth